cristaloleg/go-advice/README.md

 - [ ] group `const` declarations by type and `var` by logic and/or type
 - [ ] to run Travis-CI with the latest Go use `travis 1`
   - see more: https://github.com/travis-ci/travis-build/blob/master/public/version-aliases/go.json
+- [ ] easy way to split test into different builds
+  - use `// +build integration` and run them with `go test -v --tags integration .`